-What is TRIF?
+What is TRIR?

-How to calculate TRIR
+How to calculate TRIF

-# of injuries x 200,000, divided by # of hours worked
+(Number of injuries x 200,000) divided by (number of hours worked)

 What is DART?

-The acronym for DART isn’t as clearly spelled out as TRIF; it has a number of different connotations including Days Away Restricted or Transferred, Days Away from Work, Days of Restricted Work Activity or Days of Job Transfer.
-But in any case, it’s the total average of cases where employees have been unable to their job as a result of a workplace incident or injury each year.
+In any case, it’s the total average of cases where employees have been unable to their job as a result of a workplace incident or injury each year.

 How to calculate DART

-# of work-loss cases x 200,000, divided by # of hours worked
+(Number of work-loss cases x 200,000) divided by number of hours worked

 What is the difference between TRIF and DART?